Start with a baseline payoff estimate, then choose the calculator that matches what you want to understand, compare, or change next.

 Calculate your payoff date →Use this map after you’ve checked the baseline.
-Pick the next calculator based on the part of the result that matters most.
+Pick the next calculator based on the question you need answered next.

-Simple path
+Simple route

-Change the payment, rate, target date, order, or loan terms separately so you can see what actually improves the result.
+Change the payment, target, rate, date, order, or loan terms separately so you can see what actually improves the result.

 Start here when you need the plain answer first: if you keep paying this amount, when does the balance actually hit $0?